-Tribeca Art+Culture Night embodies the next generation of art engagement.
-It supports artists and art organizations, connects them with the public in intimate, experimental, and generative ways.
-The Festival strives to facilitate the access to Art and connects creatives beyond pre-established cultural categories.
+Tribeca Art+Culture Night facilitates the ACCESS TO ART and connects participants and creatives beyond pre-established cultural categories in intimate settings.
 It aims to stimulate ideas, imagination, and innovation in the downtown communities

 Highlights of previous editions include a walkthrough “Ugo Rondinone: I ♥ John Giorno” (205 Hudson Gallery, Swiss Institute, Artists Space), a literary workshop “how to write a 10 min play” (Flea Theater), a neon making demonstration (Let There Be Neon), a one time performance of “Audience for one" by Jody Oberfelder (Franklin St.), a private walkthrough of Michel Parmentier's first US solo exhibition (Ortuzar Projects), a poetry reading by Max Blagg (Duane Park), a collector's talk with art dealer Stefania Bortolami (Bortolami ), an Afro-Dance workshop with Angel Kaba (Festival Hub), a knife sharpening workshop (Best Made), a paper cutting performance with artist Xin Song (Pearl River Gallery), a private tour of Daniel Buren’s in situ installation (Bortolami), a perfume making workshop, an itinerant dance performance with BC+A (Alexander and Bonin), a puppeteer workshop (Flea Theater), a live classical performance with Jung Sun Kang x Sing for Hope Pianos (Tribeca Park), a theatrical performance of “Electric Awakening” by Dennis Yueh Yee Lee & the Living Theatre (Church St. School), and many more encounters....